davetron5000/wtf-is-a-webpack/markdown/intro.md

 address.some_other_function();
 ```

-Webpack allows you to specify that `main.js` is your main file, and that it should examine that file, and locate any needed files
+Webpack allows you to specify that `main.js` is your main file, and that `main.js` might contain instructions for locating other files, which Webpack should do, recursively until all needed files have been located.
+All those files should then be brought together and translated into a single file, suitable for use in a web browser.
-referenced by `main.js` (in our case, `"address"` and `"billing"`), any  needed files *those* files need, etc., and produce a
-single output file in JavaScript that can be used in a web browser.

-It is surprisingly counter-intuitive how Webpack does this.  `webpack -o bundle.js *.js` is not it.
-Because the JavaScript
-ecosystem favors monolithic, do-everything tools, Webpack, in fact, does everything.
-It's super flexible, which means it's hard
-to use, hard to understand, and hard to learn.
+Surprisingly, `webpack -o bundle.js *.js` does not do this.
+Because the JavaScript ecosystem favors monolithic, do-everything tools, Webpack, in fact, does everything (except what it doesn't—we'll get to that).
+It's super flexible, which means it's hard to use, hard to understand, and hard to learn.

-I'm going to try to correct that by starting from a very simple case, and building things up, one step at a time, until we have a
-reasonable development and production environment, while only added configuration when **there is a problem that needs solving**.
+I'm going to try to correct that by starting from a very simple case, and building things up, one step at a time, until we have a reasonable development and production environment, while only adding configuration when **there is a problem that needs solving**.

 ## Webpack from First Principles